 - Visibility - Data-powered insights for effective decision-making.

 But as with building any muscle, it doesn’t just happen overnight.
 To deliver this value successfully to the organization, HR and IT need to construct a digital core that consists of an integrated ecosystem of HR technology partners, including platforms and specialized solutions.
-The digital core is not a static engine; it’s a living system that evolves over time and delivers continuous innovation.
+The digital core is not a static engine; it’s a technology Transformation that evolves over time and delivers continuous innovation.
 Purposeful experiments strengthen the muscle and make it more resilient and adaptive.
 When digital is infused into talent enablement and decision-making, it becomes part of the organization’s culture.

 Artificial intelligence (AI) powers this digital core and deploying AI capabilities always comes with great responsibility.
 Selecting and orchestrating HR technologies that align with the organization’s definition of “responsible AI” is fundamental.
 Indeed, ecosystem partners in the digital core should all contribute to the ethical, transparent and accountable use of AI technologies in a manner consistent with user expectations, organizational values and societal laws and norms.